peckwood/vuejs-2-the-complete-guide-practice/section-09-dive-deeper-into-components/README.md

 The `to` target of `<Teleport>` expects a CSS selector string or an actual DOM node.
 Here, we are essentially telling Vue to "**teleport** this template fragment **to** the **`body`** tag".

+If you want to teleport a dialog to a child of body, you teleport directly **inside the dialog component**, not where it is used. so that it is directly inside body wherever it is used.

 ### 121 fragments

 In Vue 3, components now have official support for multi-root node components, i.e., fragments!